davidjcastner/advanced-media-queries/README.md

 <link rel="stylesheet" href="/path/to/css/file/smart-media-queries.min.css">
 ```

-**For SCSS Mixins:** Include the following at the top of your SCSS code:
+**For SCSS Mixins:** Place a copy of `_smart-media.queries.scss` in your project.
+Include the following at the top of your SCSS code:

 ```scss
 // if _smart-media-queries.scss is in the same directory